TheCoolBlackCat/Query-String-Handler/README.md

     ?name="Tim"&job="coder"&id="123"

-To this, allowing the values to be easily used...
+To this...

     query.name = "Tim"
     query.job = "coder"
     query.id = "123"

+...allowing the variables to be easily used.

 When I first wanted to use variables from a query string, I thought there must be a built in function or method to grab them.

 Apparently not, so I wrote this first for my own use, but then thought I'd share it because of how helpful it might be.